Configuration

 Project config (yeet.toml)

-When you run yeet from a project directory it can persist service defaults in a yeet.toml file.
-This is a convenience layer for the CLI (payloads + flags) and is not a mirror of catch internals.
+When you run yeet from a project directory, it can persist service defaults in a yeet.toml file.
+This file is the replay recipe for the services in that directory.

 Example: